andrei-i-gavrila/CriptoProject/README.md

 ### How to use?
 1. When the page is first loaded, you will see a screen having multiple texts and buttons that are disabled.
 2. To acctualy make the app work, you need to give a public key which is formed by a generator g, a private key a, and a private key k.
-3. You can manually add them, one after another, or push the center button *ALL RANDOM* which will generate random values for p,g,a,and k.
+3. You can manually add them, one by one, or push the center button *ALL RANDOM*, which will generate random values for p,g,a,and k.
-4.After having the public and private numbers, you will be able to enter text for decryption or encryption.
+4. After having the public and private numbers, you will be able to enter text for decryption or encryption.
-5. The text will be automatically computed and updated the moment it entered.
+5. The text will be automatically computed and updated the moment you .
 6. You can encrypt and decrypt a text using the same key.
 Changing the key will result into having an undefined result.

 ### Functions used: